Robust Oscillator-Mediated Phase Gates Driven by Low-Intensity Pulses: Results

 In what follows, we discuss the realistic case of non-instantaneous pulses.
-For standard top-hat pulses the Fourier coefficient $f_k$ that quantifies the strength of the qubit-boson interaction reads (see supplemental material~\cite{SupMat} (SM) for the derivation)
+For standard top-hat pulses the Fourier coefficient $f_k$ that quantifies the strength of the qubit-boson interaction reads (see supplementary note 3 for the derivation)

-Notice that for {\it low-intensity pulses} --defined as those holding $\Omega < \nu$-- the value of $f^{\rm th}_k$ decays with $(\Omega/\nu)^2$.
+Notice that for {low-intensity pulses} --defined as those holding $\Omega < \nu$-- the value of $f_k$ decays with $(\Omega/\nu)^2$.
 As a result, achieving faster-than-dispersive gates is no longer possible.
+Note that $f_k$ directly relates to the non-dispersive contribution in $\theta(t)$, and, through condition $\theta(t_{\rm g})=\pi/8$, to the gate time $t_{\rm g}$.

 To solve this problem and optimize the strength of the qubit-boson interaction, we propose to modulate the Rabi frequency during the execution of each $\pi$ pulse.
-Specifically, we pose the following \emph{ansatz} for $f_z(t)$
+Specifically, we pose the following {ansatz} for $f_z(t)$